ceejbot/no-more-unicorns/slides.md

 # [fit] But Ceej, I can't do that.
 # [fit] I can only hire the best.

-^ Your interview process is probably horrible.
-People who already are great at the job they're doing right now are people who are going to be bored really soon.
+^ Your interview process sucks.
+You're systematically excluding people who don't fit your subconscious biases.

 ---

 # [fit] Hire people for who they'll become,
 # [fit] not for what they are now.

+^ People who already are great at the job they're doing right now are people who are going to be bored really soon.

 ---